Summary:

 2. What if I don’t cry during sad movies?

 That’s okay.
 Emotional processing doesn’t always look like tears.
-Sometimes it’s a deep breath, a sense of recognition, or simply feeling less alone in your experience.
+Occasionally it’s a deep breath, a sense of recognition, or simply feeling less alone in your experience.

 3. Can movies replace therapy?